- What is the Primary Health Survey?

 11. How will you be protecting my personal information?

-Your answers will be kept strictly confidential and will only be added to others when survey results are reported.
+Your answers will be kept strictly confidential and will be combined with others when survey results are reported.
 All the necessary steps will be taken to ensure that the information collected from the Primary Health Survey is protected and secure.
 This survey will adhere to the privacy laws of New Brunswick under the Personal Health Information Privacy and Access Act (PHIPAA - www.gnb.ca/0051/acts).
 Your doctors, nurses and other healthcare providers will not know how you responded, so you can feel free to be open and honest.
 You can skip any question on the survey if you are not comfortable answering it.

 12. How will my survey answers be used?